ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Once the child operator has received a token, it SHOULD be inserted in the zone and the operator SHOULD proceed with a POST of the cds resource.

+The Registrar MAY expire the token after a reasonable period.
+The Registrar SHOULD document an explanation of whether and when tokens are expired in their DNSSEC policy.

 Note that the _delegate TXT record is publicly available and not a secret token.